By Wade Frazier

-That neocolonial process has been happening for a century, with Wall Street’s creation of Panama being a pertinent early example.
+That neocolonial process has been happening for more than a century, with Wall Street’s creation of Panama being a pertinent early example.
 Smedley Butler was muscle for Wall Street, although he did not figure it out until after he retired.
 The Taft Administration's Dollar Diplomacy, following on the heels of Teddy Roosevelt's Big Stick Diplomacy, showed how the mercantile system complemented the purely military one.
 The current IMF programs are merely more sophisticated methods of slavery, which defraud people out of their land and lives.
 Once in awhile, something would leak from those institutions that showed what was really happening.
-In reality, the United States is the world’s stingiest industrialized nation, as even Jimmy Carter has openly admitted.
+In reality, the USA is the world’s stingiest industrialized nation, as even Jimmy Carter has openly admitted.

 Other aspects of the neocolonial banking racket are the "free market" and international exchange rates.
 The "free market" is a situation where the rich and powerful are "free" to exploit the weak.
-The industrialized world’s big banks, led by the United States, manipulate exchange rates to where Third World currencies are nearly worthless, so the peasants have the game rigged against them even more.
+The industrialized world’s big banks, led by the USA, manipulate exchange rates to where Third World currencies are nearly worthless, so that the peasants have the game rigged against them even more.
 They have to work harder to pay more to Western banks, because their currencies are artificially deflated against the industrialized nations’ currencies.
 That is the "free market" at work.
 The SAP austerity programs kick in, and the nations are forced to abandon "frills" such as minimum nutritional standards, primary medicine and education for their populations.
 The World Bank has even been behind privatizing public water supplies, which is a practice that recently led to a cholera outbreak in South Africa), of course in the poor black towns.
-The water supplies of New Jersey are even being privatized as I write this in the summer of 2002.
+The water supplies of New Jersey were even being privatized as I first wrote this in the summer of 2002.